Porsche Cayman Common Problems

 The 2.7L and 3.4L Cayman engine features a plastic coolant pipe that connects the front of the engine to the primary cooling outlet hose.
 The rubber seals between the plastic part and the engine block degrade to produce a minor coolant leak down the front side of the engine.
 This part has been updated a number of times by Porsche.

 A crack in the cylinder liner of a Cayman engine can show up in a number of ways from coolant consumption, loss of compression to oil consumption.
-The gradual over-heating of the engine that can occur because of a cylinder liner crack, can take some time to appear.
+The gradual over-heating of the engine that can occur because of a cylinder liner crack and loss of coolant.

 In some cases, the engine can run for more than 30 mins before any sign of an issue arises.
 Typically, at that point, then engine temp will continue to rise despite the cooling fans running.
 Coolant will also start to disappear from the expansion tank.
 This can be extremely destructive, although if you have this problem it’s kind of too late.